RonSherfey/redshift-monorepo/packages/redshift-api-client/README.md

 **Connect**

-Establish a connection to the Redshift WebSocket API
+Establish a connection to the REDSHIFT WebSocket API

 ```typescript
 await client.connect();